syedkarim00/da-heatmap/README.md

 ## Keyboard and mouse tips

 - **Click** any sub-habit chip to toggle that checkpoint without affecting the others.
-- **Click** a weekly cell to focus that week; day cells can still be toggled directly.
+- **Click** any heatmap cell to focus that date or week—log completions from the daily checklist or quick search.
 - **Enter** while in the search box toggles the first matching habit for the selected day.
 - **Enter** inside the to-do input quickly adds a new focus task.
 - **Click a habit label** above the heatmap to switch between week, month, and year layouts, then adjust the weekly goal when relevant.
+- **Drag** the hamburger handle next to a habit name to rearrange heatmap rows.

 ## Resetting the tracker